The medical community is still debating the possible benefits.

-Ironically, the National Institutes of Health (NIH) Office of Dietary Supplements notes that people who take multivitamins tend to consume more vitamins and minerals from food than those who don’t — probably because they’re more concerned about their health to begin with.
+Interestingly, the National Institutes of Health’s (NIH) Office of Dietary Supplements, notes that people who take multivitamins tend to consume more vitamins and minerals from food than those who don’t — probably because, to begin with, they’re more concerned about their health.

 Can they do harm?

-There may be some exceptions to the no-vitamin rule, though: Women of childbearing age (even those who aren’t planning on becoming pregnant, because half of all pregnancies are unintended) should take 400 mcg of folic acid daily to help prevent neural tube defects, which develop in the earliest stages of pregnancy.
+There may be some exceptions to the no-vitamin rule, though: Women of childbearing age (even those who aren’t planning on becoming pregnant) should take 400 micrograms of folic acid daily, to help prevent neural tube defects, which develop in the earliest stages of pregnancy.
 Postmenopausal women may benefit from a calcium supplement to protect their bones.

 Those on special diets, like vegetarians or vegans, may also benefit from a multivitamin.
 In addition, many people, especially those who spend most of their time indoors, may have a vitamin D deficiency.
 Talk to your doctor, though, before you start taking a vitamin D supplement, as you may need to be tested for the deficiency first.

-“Since we do not have strong evidence supporting the use of multivitamins, and they may in fact be harmful, I like to work closely with my patients to ensure that their diets are providing optimum nutrition,” says Jennifer Rose Boozer, DO, clinical assistant professor of family medicine at the Keck School of Medicine of USC and family medicine physician at Keck Medicine of USC – Glendale and Pasadena.
+“Since we do not have strong evidence supporting the use of multivitamins, and they may in fact be harmful, I like to work closely with my patients to ensure that their diets are providing optimum nutrition,” says Jennifer Boozer, DO, family medicine physician at Keck Medicine of USC and clinical assistant professor of family medicine (clinician educator) at the Keck School of Medicine of USC.
 “In certain cases we do need to supplement individual vitamins or minerals that may be missing.
 An annual preventative exam is a great opportunity to discuss this.”

-Make an appointment with one of our physicians at Keck Medicine at USC to discuss your multivitamin use.
-If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.
+Make an appointment with one of our physicians at Keck Medicine, to discuss your multivitamin use.
+If you’re in the Los Angeles area, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.